aaronArinder/fractal-zoom/readme.md

 A file called `fractal-zoom.mp4` will be generated in the project's home directory.

+_NOTE_: I used the version of Node in the nvmrc.
+It shouldn't matter (unless you're on a wildy old version), but consider using the same version to minimize the risk of funky version-differences.

 #### Future improvements
 There are some problems with this fractal zoom that I want to figure out.